PdxCodeGuild/PythonFullStack1/1_Python/2_Functional_Iteration/labs/1_Iteration/quantify_words/quantify_words.md

 1. Open the file and deal with any decoding errror that arise.

 1. Normalize all of the words so differences in capitalization and punctuation attached to words don't affect the counts.

 1. Count how often each unique word is used, then print the most frequent top 10 out with their counts.

-1. Count how often each unique pair of words is used, then print the most frequent top 10 out with their counts.